the Hub of the Curriculum

 Simple Way to Teach Shakespeare’s Language Without Simplifying his Text.

-hakespeare is the only writer that the Common Core Language Arts Standards specifically name as an author who should be taught.
+Common Core Language Arts Standards specifically name as an author who should be taught.
 Unfortunately, Shakespeare’s language seems inaccessible and off-putting to most students.
-The Shakespeare Study Hall (SSH) will transform their negative reaction to his language into an enthusiastic appreciation of it.
-Students use Graphics, Cartoons, and a Four-Step Explication Method – the Nexplication – to identify, interpret and appreciate Shakespeare’s rich figurative language and to link his powerful insights to their own experiences.
+The Shakespeare Study Hall (SSH) will transform students’ negative reaction to Shakespeare’s language into an enthusiastic appreciation of it.
+In the study hall, students use Color Coding and Graphics, Cartoons, a Four-Step Explication Method – the Nexplication – and other analysis tools to identify, interpret and appreciate Shakespeare’s rich figurative language and to link his powerful insights to their own experiences.hakespeare is the only writer that the

-he SSH will dramatically increase students reading and critical thinking skills across the board.
+he SSH, which is scheduled to open in the spring of 2020, will dramatically increase students reading and critical thinking skills across the board.

 NEXUS Shakespeare Units – Lesson Plans – Cross Curricular Connections – Figurative Language